semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 In the context of container-based services, this principle means building containers only once.
 Then reusing the images throughout the pipeline, in parallel jobs and sequential stages.

-For example, consider a a case where you need to run tests in parallel and then deploy a container.
+For example, consider a case where you need to run tests in parallel and then deploy a container.
 The desired pipeline should build the container image in the first stage.
 The later stages of testing and deployment reuse the container from the registry.
-Ideally the registry would be part of the CI service, to save costs and avoid network overhead.
+Ideally, the registry would be part of the CI service, to save costs and avoid network overhead.

 TODO: diagram build docker once